-This bill proposes a significant overhaul of Minnesota's tax structure, primarily focusing on phasing out the individual income tax and corporate franchise tax.
+This bill proposes a significant overhaul of Minnesota's tax structure by phasing out the individual income tax and corporate franchise tax.
 It establishes a schedule for reducing taxpayer liability under Minnesota Statutes, chapter 290, starting with an 80% reduction for taxable years beginning after December 31, 2025, and decreasing to 20% for taxable years beginning after December 31, 2028.
-The bill also mandates the revisor of statutes to identify necessary changes to fully repeal these taxes by January 1, 2026, while repealing numerous related sections of the Minnesota Statutes effective for taxable years beginning after December 31, 2029.
-This comprehensive approach aims to eliminate the existing tax framework and transition to a new structure that significantly reduces tax burdens on individuals and corporations.
+The bill also mandates that refundable credits exceeding taxpayer liability will be reduced according to this schedule and includes provisions for the revisor of statutes to identify necessary changes to fully repeal these taxes by January 1, 2026.
+Additionally, the bill repeals numerous sections of Minnesota Statutes related to income and corporate taxes, effectively eliminating the legal framework for these taxes, with the repeal taking effect for taxable years beginning after December 31, 2029.

 Statutes affected: